mulka/ploverwiki/Brief-Ideas.md

 ### `-FRP` for -mp

 Usually, Plover theory (and Mirabai) uses `*PL` for the -mp sound in the end of a syllable.
 It can be difficult to add sounds after it.
-One can instead use `-FRP` to avoid conflicts and add `-B`, `-L` after -mp.
+Instead, you can use `-FRP` to avoid conflicts and add `-B`, `-L` after -mp.

 Common uses of this are to add -mpl or -mbl to the end of a stroke:

-* `AFRP` for "amp" and `AFRPL` for "ample", reduces conflicts with "apple" and "am".
+* `AFRP` for "amp" and `AFRPL` for "ample".
+This reduces conflicts with "apple" and "am".
 * `EUFRP` for "imp"

 ### `-FP` and `-AOUFP` for -ture

 `-FP` is used for the -ch sound in words like "catch".
-The default dictionary also includes many briefs where it is used for the -ture suffix, such as in "nature" which can be stroked as `TPHAEUFP` (naich).
+The default dictionary also includes many briefs where it is used for the -ture suffix. for example: "nature", which can be stroked as `TPHAEUFP` (naich).

-A note: for some of these words, a tense u sound (`AOUFP`) is used for -ture instead of just the `-FP`
+A note: For some of these words, a tense u sound (`AOUFP`) is used for -ture instead of just the `-FP`:

 * `TPHAEUFP` for "nature"
 * `KRAOEFP` for "creature"